Water glass

 Temperature range: 40 to 70 °C

-LiquiSonic® ensures precise concentration measurement and adjustment of the required Na2O/SiO2 molar ratio.
-This allows properties such as stability against stress to be optimally induced.
-LiquiSonic® reduces time-consuming and complex laboratory measurements, such as potentiometric titration:
+LiquiSonic® ensures precise concentration measurement and adjustment of the required Na2O/SiO2 Molar ratio.
+This allows properties such as stability against loads to be optimally induced.
+LiquiSonic® reduces time-consuming and complex laboratory measurements such as potentiometric titration:

-The optimal dissolution rate of the water glass fragments saves steam.
+The optimal dissolution rate of water glass fragments saves steam.

 In the production of water glass, various alkali carbonates are used in addition to quartz sand.
-Thus, by using soda (Na2CO3) soda water glass and by potash (K2CO3) potash water glass is produced.
+Thus, by using soda (Na2CO3) soda water glass and by potash (K2CO3) Potassium water glass produced.